 Transportation by private air-conditioned cars

-English speaking guide accompanied with a local driver
+English-speaking guide accompanied by a local driver

 Accommodations under full board